 I would love to hear what combinations you can think of!
 Send me a note!

 - 4 tablespoons half and half or light cream

-- In a mixing bowl, add the milk, honey, salt and pepper to the goats cheese.
+- In a mixing bowl, add the milk, honey, salt and pepper to the goat cheese.

-- With your hand held mixer, whip until all ingredients are well blended and the goats cheese takes on a smooth consistency.
+- With your hand held mixer, blend until all ingredients are well combined and the goat cheese takes on a smooth consistency.

-- Allow the mixture to sit at room temperature while you prep the remaining items.
+- Allow the mixture to sit at room temperature while you prep the bread.

 - Lightly brush both sides of the sliced baguette with olive oil.
 Broil for 3-4 minutes per side until lightly golden.
 Remove from oven to cool.